The 100 Hour Bridesmaid’s Dress

 Step one is to do up the waist stay.
 This is a piece of grossgrain ribbon that is attached to the bones of the corselet only.
 I had negative ease in my stay because I feel secure in very snug things.
 This closes up with a hook and bar stitched it in with blue thread for my something blue.

 Confession: I did not finish the fabric on the button side of the bodice!
 I could not work out how to finish this without creating bulk where the two sides overlap.
-With the corselet, hooks, eyes and buttons going on in that area it was already bulkier than I wanted (now I know – this is why a lot of corselets close off-centre!) so I just left it, and pinked it.
+With the corselet, hooks, eyes and buttons going on in that area it was already bulkier than I wanted.
+Now I know why a lot of corselets in off-the-rack dresses close slightly off-centre!
+So I just left this edge pinked.
 It looked fine!

 For my veil I took inspiration from one of my favourite ballet moments, the Willis from Giselle.
-The Willis are deceased jilted brides who have been left at the alter!
-They’re certainly miserable and sombre beauties, but super chic in my opinion.
+The Willis are deceased jilted brides who have been left at the altar.
+They are miserable and sombre beauties, but super chic in my opinion.

 We cut my veil in the hallway about 10 minutes before we left home, my gorgeous bridesmaid evened the ends for me, and helped me pin it in place.
 (Note for wedding stalkers; hair by Micah at FB salon South Melbourne )

 Our ceremony was so special, with a 16 voice choir, string quartet, 3 trumpets, 2 oboes, organ and timpani I made quite an entrance 🙂